hexagontk/hexagon/hexagon_site/pages/quick_start.md

 # What is Hexagon

-Hexagon is a set of microservices libraries written in [Kotlin].
+Hexagon is a microservices toolkit written in [Kotlin].
 Its purpose is to ease the building of services (Web applications, APIs or queue consumers) that run inside a cloud platform.

 The project is developed as a set of [libraries][frameworks] that you call as opposed to [frameworks] that call your code inside them.
 Being a library means that you won't need special